parzivalishan/newsuper/README.md

+# NewSuper Project

+Welcome to the NewSuper project!
+This repository contains tools and functionalities for managing whitelists and max buy limits for our launchpad.

+## Getting Involved

-If you have any suggestions , you can create an issue [here]([url](https://github.com/parzivalishan/newsuper/issues)) or contact me : t.me/crypticishan
+If you have any suggestions or issues, please create an issue [here](https://github.com/parzivalishan/newsuper/issues) or contact me directly on Telegram: [t.me/crypticishan](https://t.me/crypticishan).

 ---

+## Whitelist Functionality

-#Whitelist function can be removed by adding a dead address (0x000000000000000000000000000000000000dead) to the whitelist.json file.
-It takes a few minutes to update in the frontend of the Launchpad.
+The whitelist function can be disabled by adding the dead address `0x000000000000000000000000000000000000dead` to the `whitelist.json` file.
+It may take a few minutes for changes to reflect in the frontend of the Launchpad.

-0x000000000000000000000000000000000000dead makes the whitelist function = false, and then every wallet can be used on the launchpad, example:
+### Example `whitelist.json`:

 ```json
 {